kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Tutorial, offline MOM and Mission. displayInputHistoryInSomeOfflineModes = false

+; Specify true or false.
+; Setting this to true will display Progress differently in Stun/Stagger Mash window.
+; Instead of displaying it as Mashed + Animation Duration / Stagger Duration - 4, it will ; display as Animation Duration / Stagger Duration - 4 - Mashed
+useAlternativeStaggerMashProgressDisplay = false

 ; A keyboard shortcut.
 ; Pressing this shortcut will show/hide the framebar window by changing the showFramebar setting.
 ; If closingModWindowAlsoHidesFramebar is true, then setting showFramebar to true is not enough, as the main